coinmastersguild/foodnouns/README.md

-# nouns-monorepo
+# FOODNOUNS Monorepo

-Nouns DAO is a generative avatar art collective run by a group of crypto misfits.
+FOODNOUNS DAO is a generative avatar art collective run by a group of crypto misfits.

 ## Contributing